 - Refresh of a P2P branding in 2012 along with a website through the support of Parry Sound CBDC, Muskoka Futures and NECO.

-- Strong support for charity through the P2P Boiler Rally of Hope which has been running annually since 2014.
+- Strong support for charity through the Do it for Dads ATV Ride of Hope which has been running annually since 2014.

 - Ongoing to work to keep wayfinding signage up to date.